Saturday, June 14, 2025

 Encouragement to Start Today

 Don’t wait—start small.
 A 20-minute walk or chair-based stretches can kickstart your journey.
-These stories prove senior fitness motivation comes from seeing progress.
+These stories prove that senior fitness motivation comes from seeing progress.
 Your health journey begins now—take that first step.

 Resources for Seniors Seeking Fitness